Chavezjune/juneteeth-/Home.md

 **cross-hatch** Similar to hachure, but draws cross hatch lines (akin to two hachure fills 90 degrees from each other).

 **dots** Fills the shape with sketchy dots.

-**sunburst** Draws lines originating from the center of the shape to the edges in all directions.

 **dashed** Similar to hachure but the individual lines are dashed.
 Dashes can be configured using the *dashOffset* and *dashGap* properties.